kshedden/workshops/dair3/design/design.md

     $t_{j_k} = 0$.
 These are two units that had the same propensity to be treated, but only one of them was actually treated.

-  - Stratified analyses can be conducted in which we partition the samples into, say, 5 strata based on the propensity scores, estimate treatment effects within each stratum, and then pool the results to yield an overall estimate.
+  - Stratified analyses can be conducted in which we partition the sample into, say, 5 strata based on the propensity scores, estimate treatment effects within each stratum, and then pool the results to yield an overall estimate.